luciagomezll/epp_final_project_machine_labor/README.md

 Abstract:
 =========

-This project replicates the first half of the main results from @cengiz2022seeing that applies machine learning tools to predict who is affected by the policy of minimum wage changes.
-The code replicating the second part of the paper, i.e., implementing an event study using prominent minimum wage increases in the U.S. between 1979 and 2019, is still ongoing.
-The original code of the paper is written is Stata and R, the main advantage of replicating it in Python is to unify all the codes in just one programming language that is free and open source.
-This replication has put emphasis in applying concepts learned in the EPP course such as best programming practices, functional programming, Pytask, Pytest and docstrings.
+This project replicates the first half of the main results from [Cengiz, D., Dube, A., Lindner, A., & Zentler-Munro, D. (2022)](https://www.journals.uchicago.edu/doi/abs/10.1086/718497).
+Following the authors, I apply machine learning methods to identify the potencial workers who are actually affected by the minimum wage policy.
+Although the code for the second part of the paper – estimating the impact of the minimum wage on labor market outcomes – is still being developed, this project represents a significant advance.
+In contrast to the original code, which was written in Stata and R, I replicated the study in Python, streamlining all the code into a single programming language that is both free and open source.
+This replication project emphasizes the application of best programming practices and concepts learned in the EPP course, including functional programming, Pytask, Pytest, and docstrings.

 Content:
 =============